Cars Brands that start with B

 Brasinca Logo

-Founded by the Ford dealership in São Paulo under the name Gil & Schueler in 1949 as Inca – Indústria Nacional de Carrosserias de Aço SA, the company was created as the country’s first production of coach bodies.
-In 1950, the brand was the first to launch the production of steel city and road buses.
+Founded by a Ford dealer in São Paulo under the name Gil & Schueler in 1949 as Inca – Indústria Nacional de Carrosserias de Aço SA, the company was established as the country’s first coach body manufacturer.
+In 1950, the brand was the first to produce steel city and road buses.
 In the early 50s, the company was renamed Brasinca.
-Under the Brasinca brand from 1964 to 1966, the Uirapuru model was produced – a sports coupe of the GT class in Brazil.
-Seventy-three cars came out.
-This model was developed by the Spanish immigrant Rigoberto Soler Gisbert.
+Under the Brasinca brand from 1964 to 1966, the Uirapuru model, a GT-class sports coupe in Brazil, was produced.
+Seventy-three cars were produced.
+This model was designed by Spanish immigrant Rigoberto Soler Gisbert.
 The brand closed in 1999.

 Bremach Industry